hpc-dr/day1hpc.github.io/content/english/post/about.md

 ----

-## We're hiring
+## We're hiring soon

-So if you want to know what it's like to work in our engineering teams, take it from the people who are alreasy here ...
+So if you want to know what it's like to work in our engineering teams, take it from the people who are already here ...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jEN5be7krDY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>